MatejBursik/Animation_tool/README.md

 ## Prerequisite

-- frames of the animation should be numerically labled from 1
+- frames of the animation should be numerically labeled from 1
 - install python [(link)](https://www.python.org/downloads/)
 - dependency cv2 (`pip install cv2`)